Tutorial: How to Design Your Own Custom STM32 Microcontroller Board

 In fact, it’s one of my favorite microcontrollers, especially for non-wireless commercial product applications.

 They come in a wide variety of flavors from simple versions with only a few pins all the way up to advanced high-performance versions capable of complex tasks like machine learning and HD video.

 In this PCB design tutorial we’ll be using one of the more entry-level versions.

-I’ll break down the design process into three fundamental steps:
+I’m going to break down the entire design process for you into three fundamental steps:

 STEP 1 – System Design

 Are you ready to get started?
 Let do this.

 Step 1 – System / Preliminary Design

 When developing a new circuit design the first step is the high-level system design (which I also call a preliminary design).

 Before getting into the details of the full schematic circuit design it’s always best to first focus on the big picture of the full system.